mjgaultney/NewBadBank/README.md

 <h2>Installation Guidelines:</h2>
 <li>Download the code or clone it from my repository onto your local machine</li>
 <li>Drag and drop the files into your code editor (VScode)</li>
-<li>run commands for installing express/npm init/mongodb/docker</li>
+<li>Run commands for installing express/npm init/mongodb/docker</li>
-<li>Open your docker app and run neccissary commands (will run NewBadBank using mongo on port 27017)</li>
+<li>Run your docker app and run neccissary commands (docker run -p 27017:27017 --name NewBadBank -d mongo  **  This will run NewBadBank using mongo on port 27017)</li>
 <li>Open the terminal and run "node index.js"</li>
 <li>This should fire up port 3000</li>
 <li>Navigate to localhost:3000 on your browswer</li>